“His talent and intense musical activity [are] remarkable.”

 Photo: Tengyue Zhang and Karina Rodríguez

 Robert is a historically informed performer, versed in playing basso continuo and solo on theorbo, lute, and baroque guitar.
-He is largely devoted to ensemble playing and has performed with Ensemble Flame, The Golden Bridge, OperaNEO (Ariodante), Sibelius Academy Baroque Orchestra (King Arthur), and the USC Thornton Opera (Actéon).
-He is also a member of the USC Thornton Baroque Sinfonia, featured on CBS Sunday Morning.
-With Ensemble Flame, he played theorbo in their recent album, O Mother What Shall I Do.
+He is primarily devoted to ensemble playing and has performed with ASU Music Theatre and Opera (L’Orfeo), Bach Collegium San Diego, Early Music Vancouver (Vespers of 1610), Ensemble Flame (O Mother What Shall I Do), The Golden Bridge, OperaNEO (Ariodante), Shunske Sato, Sibelius Academy Baroque Orchestra (King Arthur), Tesserae Baroque, USC Thornton Baroque Sinfonia, and the USC Thornton Opera (Actéon).

-Experimenting with the intersection of perfumery and music is Robert’s passion.
-Hosted by The Institute for Art and Olfaction, his self-launched project, FOOTPRINT (2022), is a reimagined classical/baroque guitar concert with custom-formulated perfumes (crafted by himself).
+One of Robert’s interests is experimenting with the intersection of perfumery and music.
+Hosted by The Institute for Art and Olfaction, his self-launched project, FOOTPRINT (2022), is a reimagined classical/baroque guitar concert accompanied by his own custom-formulated perfume lineup.
 The program featured works by Carter, Farintosh, Prokofiev, Santa Cruz, Sanz, and Scriabin.

-Robert is pursuing an MM in Classical Guitar Performance at the University of Southern California’s Thornton School of Music, where he also earned his BM.
-He studies classical guitar with William Kanengiser, Scott Tennant, and Pepe Romero, early plucked string instruments with Jason Yoshida, composition with Veronika Krausas, harpsichord with Ian Pritchard, and conducting with Jacob Sustaita.
+Robert earned his MM and BM in Classical Guitar Performance at the University of Southern California’s Thornton School of Music, receiving the 2025 Outstanding Graduate Award in the Master of Music category.
+He studies classical guitar with William Kanengiser, Scott Tennant, and Pepe Romero, historical plucked instruments with Jason Yoshida, composition with Veronika Krausas, harpsichord with Ian Pritchard, and conducting with Jacob Sustaita.
 His past teachers include established guitarists Alexander Dunn and Eliot Fisk.
 Robert is a prize winner of several prestigious international competitions, including the first prize in the 2018 Montreal International Classical Guitar Festival Youth Competition.